it176131/it176131.github.io/_posts/2024-12-22-pydantic-xml.md

 After looking at the [GoodReads workflow](https://github.com/it176131/it176131/blob/dev/.github/workflows/goodreads-books-workflow.yml) on my profile, I figured I could get that information from my blog's RSS feed.

-> [RSS](https://en.wikipedia.org/wiki/RSS) is a web feed that allows users and applications to access udpates to websites in a standardized,
+> [RSS](https://en.wikipedia.org/wiki/RSS) is a web feed that allows users and applications to access updates to websites in a standardized,
 > computer-readable format.
 >
 > —Wikipedia